 Oral rehydration salts

-Although diarrhoea in children usually gets better on its own, it causes loss of water and body salts.
-The right balance of salts and water is important for the body to work in a healthy way.
-If your child loses too much water, they may become dehydrated.
-In severe cases, this can be dangerous, especially in very young children, when it is difficult to see the signs of dehydration.
+Although diarrhoea in children usually gets better on its own, it causes loss of water and salts.
+This may lead to dehydration, which can be dangerous, especially in very young children, because it is difficult to see the signs of dehydration.

 Your child may be dehydrated if they have any of the following: